Iranian Enlightenment: Faramosh Khaneh

 Before Mirza Malkam Khan, Freemasonry existed in Iran, and Iranians such as Mirza Askar Khan Orumi Afshar and Mirza Abolhassan Khan Ilchi were admitted to the Masonic lodges of England and Scotland.
 However, in 1859 Mirza Malkam Khan established the first Masonic lodge in Iran, called Faramosh Khaneh.
 Its members were from different classes; for example, both the urban middle-class graduates of the Dar ul-Fonun and people like Prince Jalaluddin Mirza Qajar.
 The ideology of this association was rooted in Malkam Khan's interpretation of the socio-political ideals of nineteenth-century Europe, especially the French Revolution: ideals such as liberalism and humanism.
 Despite Malkam Khan's preparations, the wave of opposition rose very quickly.
 Although the internal organization of Faramosh Khaneh was derived from Freemasonry lodges in Europe, Malkam Khan's Faramosh Khaneh was not connected organizationally with European Freemasonry circles.

 In the beginning, many intellectuals of the Qajar period recognized the Freemasonry organization as a modern, revolutionary and Libertarian organization that had no purpose other than to fight against tyranny and to establish democracy.
 One of the important factors that attracted the intellectuals of this period to Freemasonry organizations, especially its French lodge, was the important role of its members in the French Revolution.
 Since the French Revolution was a valuable example for Iranian revolutionaries and intellectuals, they saw the formation of Faramosh Khaneh and the joining of Freemasonry organizations as a means of transformation and revolution in Iran.
-The Faramosh Khaneh was first established with the permission of Nasser al-Din Shah during the reign of Mirza Aga Khan, one of the defenders of Freemasonry, and it flourished during this period.
+The Faramosh Khaneh was first established with the permission of Naser al-Din Shah during the reign of Mirza Aga Khan, one of the defenders of Freemasonry, and it flourished during this period.
 Mirza Aga Khan eventually ordered its closure, and Mirza Malkam Khan was arrested and exiled to Iraq.